Pembroke Haven Yacht Club

 4.5 Starting Signals

-Signals will be given in accordance with RRS 26 at the following intervals:
+Horn Signals relayed on VHF37 will be given in accordance with RRS 26 at the following intervals:

-Preparatory Signal (P plus one sound) Start minus 4 minutes.
+Preparatory Signal Start minus 4 minutes.
+No further use of engine

 4.6 Recalls & Starting Penalties

-• If any part of a yacht’s hull or equipment is on the course side of the starting line when the starting signal is made, a sound signal will be given and the code flag X will be flown until all such yachts have returned to the pre-start side of the line, or for 2 minutes whichever is the earlier.
-The officer of the day may transmit the sail numbers of premature starters on VHF Channel 37.
+• If any part of a yacht’s hull or equipment is on the course side of the starting line when the starting signal is made, a sound signal will be given.
+The Race Officer may transmit the names or sail numbers of premature starters on VHF37.
 Failure to do so shall not be grounds for a request for redress.
 Yachts recalled but failing to return correctly will be disqualified.

 • If a race is restarted, re-sailed or re-scheduled, any yacht disqualified under SI 4.6 may compete in it without penalty, the appropriate RRS being amended accordingly, except in the case of SI 4.4.